MicrosoftDocs/win32/desktop-src/SecCrypto/capicom-key-usage.md

-﻿---
+---
-Description: 'The CAPICOM\_KEY\_USAGE enumeration defines the ways in which a key can be used.
-Introduced in CAPICOM 2.0.' ms.assetid: '7143567b-5882-44a3-ae30-fb8965fb7997'
+Description: The CAPICOM\_KEY\_USAGE enumeration defines the ways in which a key can be used.
+Introduced in CAPICOM 2.0. ms.assetid: 7143567b-5882-44a3-ae30-fb8965fb7997
-title: 'CAPICOM\_KEY\_USAGE enumeration'
+title: CAPICOM\_KEY\_USAGE enumeration
+ms.date: 05/31/2018
+ms.topic: enumeration
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CAPICOM\_KEY\_USAGE enumeration